infrawatch/service-telemetry-operator/tests/infrared/README.md

 1. Set VIRTHOST and have key based SSH access to root@$VIRTHOST
 1. Set AMQP_HOST and AMQP_PORT
-1. Run `infrared-openstack.sh` to install OSP on $VIRTHOST (Cry when it fails; try to pick up where it left off)
+1. Run `infrared-openstack.sh` to install OSP on $VIRTHOST

 ## Verification